TrashMonks/Dice/README.markdown

 ## Computing the statistics of a roll

-The following functions can be called on either a string representing a dice roll, or a dice roll value as given by the functions in the section [Parsing a roll from a string](#Parsing a roll from a string).
+The following functions can be called on either a string representing a dice roll, or a dice roll value as given by the functions in the section [Parsing a roll from a string](#parsing-a-roll-from-a-string).

-### `Dice.minimum`

-(Also called `Dice.min`.)

-Compute the minimum possible value that can be rolled.

-That is, all dice whose values are added to the total take on their least value; all that are *subtracted* from the total take on their *greatest* value.

-For example:

-- `Dice.minimum'1d6'` gives `1`, the least number that can be rolled on a polyhedral die.
-- `Dice.minimum'3d4'` gives `3`, because each of three dice is rolling a 1.
-- `Dice.minimum'3d4-1d3'` gives `0`, because each of the three positive dice roll a 1 and the one negative die rolls its maximum value, a 3, which cancels the 3 contributed by the positive dice.

 ### `Dice.average`